 Thanks to the contribution of over 150 fellows, our training was better, our reach grew and our impact deepened.
 By 2015 we had led training to more than 1500 teachers in three continents.

 As we move into 2017, LRTT is proud to have led teacher training from Guyana in the Caribbean to Cambodia in southeast Asia.
 300 Fellows have inspired and trained more than 2,500 teachers, helping to improve the lessons of more than 20,000 pupils.

-With a full-time team in place, for the very first time, LRTT is in a position to lead its growing communities of teachers to build a movement empowered leaders passionate about the quality of education and professional development.
+With a full-time team in place for the very first time, LRTT was in a position to grow its community of teachers to build a movement passionate about the quality of education and professional development.

 Our goal by 2020 is to have developed communities of lead teachers across all our partners who's role will be to co-deliver training in their schools and champion the qualities of good teaching, all year round.